Pipeline Introduction

 Usage of Dockerfile versionBy:

-Example: Cache pnpm in the environment image to speed up the subsequent pnpm i
+Example: Cache pnpm in the environment image to optimize subsequent pnpm install operations.

 main: